The Climate Program leads City efforts to address the challenges of climate change for Austin.

 Net-zero by 2040

 Goals that guide this work

-- Effective strategies for resilience in the face of climate-related threats.
+- Creating strategies to increase resilience to climate-related threats.

 It’s going to take more than City action to protect and preserve what’s best about Austin.
 Everyone has to do their part to cut carbon.